paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:** Who may face headwinds or is left out, and why?
 What structural decisions – workflows, platforms, portability – create friction before anyone even starts using the tool?

+Big Design asks us to think about outcomes over outputs — not just "did the tool publish the page?" but "did the right people get to publish at all?"

 **Docsify-This example:**
 Traditional publishing workflows store content within the platform: configure → write → format → publish → maintain.
 That structure confines content and creates "walled gardens."
 Docsify-This changes the structure: your files stay where you originally store them (e.g. GitHub), Docsify-This provides the lens.